j4w8n/sveltekit-supabase-ssr/README.md

 ## Code Showcase

-- Email sign-up.
+- Email sign-up/sign-in.
-- Email/password login.
-- Server-side GitHub login.
+- GitHub sign-in.
 Can easily be changed to other oauth providers.
 - Requires a session to access all pages under the `authenticated` layout group.

+> All sign-up and sign-ins happen server-side.

 ## Install